Vegan Pan-Fried Minced Bun ~ 素火腿梅菜包

 - Bring the steamer to the boil with water, and steam the buns for about 5 minutes over high heat.
 Let it cool until it can handle.

-- Prepare the cooking batter ready, pour over the buns and cover with lid straight away, let it cook with low heat until the liquid all absorb.
-Once the liquid is evaporated, turn the heat up to medium high, let the bun’s bottom turn to golden brown again.
+- Prepare the cooking batter ready, pour over the buns and cover over lid straight away, let it cook with low heat until the liquid all absorb.
+Once the liquid is evaporated, turn the heat up to medium-high, let the bun’s bottom turn to golden brown again.

 - Add a little bit more oil to fry the buns to make them more crispy.